 - You allow site visitors to submit change requests mid-project, need them to upload an image of their request, whether it be an image of the upgraded product or new design plans, and require a deposit to continue contracted work

-- If people want to sign up for a football league, a baseball league, or a school summer camp on your website, and you require proof of age documents and a deposit to hold their spot
+- If people want to sign up for youth sports, student enrollment, or a school summer camp on your website, and you require proof of age documents and a deposit to hold their spot

 Of course, this is just the beginning.
 Any time you require payment from a site visitor looking to submit a form that includes an uploaded file of some sort can benefit from learning how to configure the payment settings on their form.